 December 2 - Barber Hall, Homer, New York - "Artemus Ward"

-Reportedly Twain departed Homer on the 4th and returned to Syracuse, then took the New York Central to Geneva.
+Reportedly Twain spent Sunday in Homer then departed on the 4th and returned to Syracuse, then took what was the Auburn and Syracuse Line, now part of the New York Central and Hudson River RR to Geneva.

 December 4 - Linden Hall, Geneva, New York - "Artemus Ward"